 First Year Students

-Studying at university can be exciting but also challenging with so many new experiences and things to learn.
-Let us help you prepare and get through your first year with us.
+While studying at university is new and exciting, it can also be challenging, with new experiences to face and new things to learn.
+If you’re studying science for the first time, let us help you prepare for and succeed throughout your first year with us.

 Resources for first-year students

 Mid-year Orientation Week begins on Monday 20th July, 2020.
 This week features activities, information sessions and opportunities for you to get to know your University and the people you will be studying with.
 Click here to view the University-wide Orientation schedule and further information.

 While the entire week has something to offer, we strongly encourage that, if you choose to attend for any day, you attend on Sciences O’Day.
 See below for the day’s agenda.

 Wednesday 22nd July 2020, University of Adelaide North Terrace campus